JakobBergG/Dataproject_GBM/README.md

 - Marginal: 20-80% of recurrence volume is within the 95% isodose line
 - Distant: Less than 20% of recurrence volume is within the 95% isodose line

-For each patient, a **visual scoring categorization of the recurrence type** is calculated.
+**A "visual" categorization of the recurrence type** is calculated.
 The patient journal contains a visual categorization performed by a clinical professional, where the recurrence type is categorized according to the following definition:

 1. Local-only: The recurring GTV is connected to the surgical cavity, i.e. the empty space from where the tumor was removed in surgery
 2. Combined: Both local and non-local recurrence lesions are present